pyprg/egrid/README.md

     - QValue (measured reactive power)
     - IValue (measured electric current)
     - Vvalue (measured voltage or setpoint)
-    - Defk (definition of a scaling factor, for estimation)
+    - Deff (definition of a factor, for estimation)
     - Link (associates a scaling factor to a load)

 including tuples, lists and iterables thereof (for a power-flow-calculation